 (Hey-la, hey-la, my boyfriend’s back)

 ‘Cause he’s kinda big and he’s awful strong

 Feldman, Bob / Goldstein, Gerald / Gottehrer, Richard

 Lyrics © Sony/ATV Music Publishing LLC, O/B/O APRA AMCO

-Cheryl Ann ran up to Sheriff Tom and stroked his biceps, while sneaking a look at me.
-Everyone sang along to ‘the Name Game,’
+Cheryl Ann runs up to Sheriff Tom and strokes his biceps, while sneaking a look at me.
+Everyone sings along to ‘the Name Game,’